-We always ensure adequate levels of liquidity and that contingency plans are in place in the event of liquidity stress.
+We ensure adequate levels of liquidity and that contingency plans are in place in the event of liquidity stress.
 Our liquidity profile is measured and monitored through our internal metrics - the Minimum Cumulative Liquidity Gap (MCLG) and Intraday Liquidity Buffer Ratio (ILBR), and the regulatory metrics - Liquidity Coverage Ratio (LCR) and Net Stable Funding Ratio (NSFR).
 The MCLG measures the smallest net cumulative cash inflow (if positively gapped) or the largest net cumulative cash outflow (if negatively gapped) over the next three months.
 This indicates the biggest funding requirement in the short term and the degree of liquidity risk present in the current cash flow profile of the Bank.
 In view of further strengthening our liquidity risk management, we implemented in 2022 the ILBR which was designed to promote the Bank's resilience against intraday liquidity risk by ensuring that adequate liquidity buffers are in place to meet unexpected outflows throughout the day without significantly affecting our funds or reserves management.
 The LCR determines the short-term resilience of our liquidity risk profile, requiring financial institutions to hold adequate levels of high-quality liquid assets to cover net cash outflows in the next thirty days.
 We, on a solo and consolidated basis, maintain adequate levels of liquidity to provide a sufficient buffer for critical liquidity situations.
 The Bank monitors and reports its significant currencies to track any potential currency mismatches that could impact on the LCR.
-The NSFR complements the LCR by limiting the overreliance on short-term wholesale funding and promoting enhanced assessment of funding risk across all on- and off-balance sheet accounts.
+The NSFR complements the

+LCR by limiting the overreliance on short-term wholesale funding and promoting enhanced assessment of funding risk across all on- and off-balance sheet accounts.

-We perform regular stress testing activities to determine our ability to withstand and evaluate the impact of financial crises and other types of stress events.
-We conduct price stress tests in both the trading and banking books using a variety of interest rate shock scenarios to identify the impact of adverse movements in interest rates on our economic value and earnings and non-interest income.
-The design of the price and EaR stress tests includes various scenarios such as steepening and flattening yield curves, parallel up/down and short rate up/down, forward-looking and other notable stressed events that have occurred in the financial industry.
+We supplement our static ALM risk monitoring with a dynamic balance sheet for our liquidity and IRRBB metrics by considering future business plans and projections, enabling a more comprehensive understanding of our immediate and potential future risk exposure.
+We also perform regular stress testing activities to determine our ability to withstand and evaluate the impact of financial crises and other types of stress events.
+We conduct price stress tests in both the trading and banking books using a variety of interest rate shock scenarios to identify the impact of adverse movements in interest rates on our economic value, earnings and non- interest income.
+The design of the trading and banking book stress tests includes various interest rate shock scenarios such as steepening and flattening yield curves, parallel up/down and short rate up/down, forward-looking and other notable historical stressed events that have occurred in the financial industry.
 The interest rate shocks applied are calibrated for all significant currencies in which we have significant positions.
-We also conduct liquidity stress tests using different risk events, scenario types, and stress horizons to assess our liquidity position and determine potential liquidity shortfalls during stress events.
-Scenario analyses and simulations are also performed to provide forward-looking liquidity conditions and anticipate potential liquidity and funding requirements.

-The results of the stress tests are presented to the RMC and Senior Management as part of our overall risk management process.
-All these initiatives were undertaken to ensure that the relevant market, IRRBB, and liquidity risks are identified and controlled.
+We conduct liquidity stress tests using different risk events, scenario types, and stress horizons to assess our liquidity position and determine potential liquidity shortfalls during stress events.
+Scenario analysis and simulations are performed to provide forward-looking liquidity conditions and anticipate potential liquidity and funding requirements.
+The results of the stress tests are presented to the RMCom and Management as part of our overall risk management process.
+All these initiatives are undertaken to ensure that the relevant market, IRRBB, and liquidity risks are identified and controlled.